BFerkol/FullStack_Udacity_Projects/projects/02_trivia_api/starter/backend/README.md

 GET `/categories`
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs
 - Example response:
 ```
 {